 It is the secret behind the miraculous Tinder’s overnight growth from 5,000 to 15,000 users and other successful business stories such as Airbnb and Product Hunt.
 It is what makes the difference between swimming easily and struggling to catch the air and beat the waves.
 Here are some tips for understanding and using growth hacking to your advantage.

 Understanding Growth Hacking

 Growth hacking is not some kind of marketing in disguise or a replacement for marketing.
 It is, in its essence, making decisions aimed towards growth.
-This exclusive focus on growth has created various methods, practices and tools which are foreign to traditional marketing repertoire, and the gap between the two disciplines continues to grow as the time goes by.
+This exclusive focus on growth has created various methods, practices, and tools which are foreign to traditional marketing repertoire, and the gap between the two disciplines continues to grow as time goes by.
 Growth hackers are, in that case, a combination of marketers and coders, because they use technology-based solutions to accomplish their goals.

 The Growth Hacking Process

 There are some definitive steps that should be taken in order for your growth hacking to be successful.